MohammadHarish52/rotatingnav/README.md

-Contains A project rom brad traversy HTMl css and js 50 day project
+Contains A project from brad traversy HTMl css and js 50 day project